pgpkg/pgpkg/docs/pages/spec.md

 When pgpkg begins a migration, it runs any scripts it hasn't seen before, the order specified in `@index.pgpkg`.

-Scripts are run with the schema name as the effective database role, so objects created by a migration are owned by the package's schema.
+Scripts are run with the role name  of the package (`$schema`), so objects created by a migration are owned by the package's schema.

 The path name of migration scripts, relative to the migration directory, is used to determine if a migration script needs to be run.
 This path name includes the name of any subdirectories